Rover-30/Justizen/README.md

-# ChatGPT clone with DALL.E image generation model
+# Justizen Model with DALL.E image generation model

 *you can checkout the app [here](https://chatgpt.eyucoder.com/)*